maryclare/stat697/index.md

 News
 -------
+* Tuesday 3/31/20
+  - I have posted today's lecture recording, the notes I made during the lecture, code for ARIMA models, and the typed notes on linear state-space models on the [notes page](https://maryclare.github.io/stat697/notes).
 * Friday 3/27/20
   - [Homework 7](https://maryclare.github.io/stat697/content/homework/hw_7.pdf) has been posted online.
 It is due by 5:00pm via Moodle, Friday 4/03/20.
 * Thursday 3/26/20